PARENT COACHING & CONSULTATION

 Some families need only a few sessions.
 Others benefit from regular appointments for building skills and tackling challenges over time as their child grows and circumstances change.
 We'll figure out what makes sense for your family together.

-While most families prefer the convenience of Zoom, in-person appointments are also available by request in SW Portland!
+While most families prefer the convenience of Zoom, in-person appointments are also available by request in SW Portland.

 SESSION FEES

-Most families begin with 60-minute appointments ($150/Session).
-45-minute appointments ($135) and 30-minute appointments ($120) are available for established clients for check-ins or focused follow up.
+We start with 55 to 60-minute appointments ($150/Session).
+Shorter appointments are available are sometimes appropriate for established clients for check-ins or focused follow up.

 Insurance & Superbills